Rougier de Camares - Southern Aveyron

 The ramparts disappeared at the end of the conflict.

-The inhabitants, however, remained faithful to their Protestant heritage.
+The inhabitants, however, remained faithful to their Protestant heritage and eventually rebuilt a temple in 1825!

-Cloth spinning was the town's main industry until the late 19th century.
+Cloth spinning was the town's main industry until the late 19th century, but Camares has since converted in the manufacturing of leather clothes.

 Occitanie - Latest content